Zest-studi-o/P01-Allotment-gardens/README.md

 - **Home Page.**
   - Hero section.
-    - This shows an image of a member of City Gardens in the allotments with a banner that describes that the page is about allotments in Dublin.
+    - Displays an image of a City Gardens member on her allotment with a banner that reads City Gardens Allotments in Dublin.
     - This introduces the user to City Gardens and makes it easy to understand what the site is about.
     - Having a picture of a City Gardens member connects with the user and helps to create a positive impact and engage with it.
     - This hero image with its overlay text banner is responsive for all screen sizes.